 January terms offer the chance to study astronomy at an observatory, marine life on the sea-shore, or desert biology in the desert.
 There are plenty of off-campus possibilities that don’t involve leaving the country.

 Some schools, including MIT and Williams, offer the classes on a non-credit basis and allow for multiple courses of study.
 Others require the student to take at least three January term courses before graduation and they are for grade credit.
-Many of these schools participate in an exchange program that allows students to attend January terms at other campuses.

 Some January terms are little more than a way to get in an extra class that you need to get out of the way for graduation.
 But even these tend to offer students possibilities that wouldn’t be available to them during the regular semester.